Smooth Alternating Direction Methods for Nonsmooth Constrained Convex Optimization: Introduction

-\beforepara \paragraph{\bf Our contributions:} Our main contributions can be summarized as follows: \begin{itemize} \item[$\mathrm{(a)}$](\textit{Theory}) We introduce \emph{a split-gap reduction technique} as a new framework for deriving new alternating direction methods.
+\textbf{Our contributions:} Our main contributions can be summarized as follows: \begin{itemize} \item[$\mathrm{(a)}$](\textit{Theory}) We introduce \emph{a split-gap reduction technique} as a new framework for deriving new alternating direction methods.
 Our framework unifies the model-based gap reduction technique of \cite{TranDinh2014b}, smoothing techniques, and the powerful forward-backward and Douglas-Rachford splitting techniques.
 We establish explicit relations between primal weighting strategy, the parameter choices, and the global convergence rate of the algorithms in our framework.

 \item[$\mathrm{(b)}$](\textit{Algorithms and convergence guarantees}) We propose two new smoothing alternating direction optimization algorithms: smoothing alternating minimization algorithm (SAMA), and smoothing alternating direction method of multipliers (SADMM).
-We derive update rules for all the algorithmic parameters including the penalty parameters in a heuristic-free fashion.
+We derive update rules for all algorithmic parameters including penalty parameters in a heuristic-free fashion.
 We rigorously characterize the convergence rate of our algorithms for both the objective residual $f(\bar{\xb}^k) - \fopt$ and the feasibility gap $\norm{\Ab\bar{\ub}^k + \Bb\bar{\vb}^k - \cb}$.
-To our best knowledge, this is the best known global convergence rate that can be achieved under mildest assumptions in the literature.
+To the best of our knowledge, this is the best known global convergence rate that can be achieved under mildest assumptions in the literature.

-\item[$\mathrm{(d)}$](\textit{Special cases}) We also illustrate that our technique can exploit additional assumptions on $\Ab$ or $\Bb$, $g$ and $h$, whenever they are available.
+\item[$\mathrm{(c)}$](\textit{Special cases}) We also illustrate that our technique can exploit additional assumptions on $\Ab$ or $\Bb$, $g$ and $h$, whenever they are available. \end{itemize} Let us emphasize the following important points of our contribution.

+(i)~(\textit{Mild assumptions}) We only assume that $g$ and $h$ are proper, closed, and convex, the solution set of \eqref{eq:constr_cvx} is nonempty, and Slater's condition holds.
+We also require a technical assumption on the boundedness of the domain of $g$ and $h$.
+However, this assumption can be removed by using Lemma \ref{le:restricted_domain}.
+Therefore, our methods can solve a broad class of convex optimization problems covered by \eqref{eq:constr_cvx}.

+(ii)~(\textit{Computational complexity}) Our smooth AMA algorithm essentially has the same per-iteration complexity as the standard AMA \cite{Tseng1991}.
+Similarly, our smooth ADMM has essentially the same per-iteration complexity as the standard ADMM \cite{Boyd2011}.
+Although we require additional computation for accelerated steps and averaging, this computation only requires vector-vector additions and scalar-vector multiplications, whose cost is negligible.